Exploring the Seattle Genealogical Society Library

-Did you ever wonder about your family roots or generating a detailed Family History Tree of your ancestors, or learning more of your ancestors?
+Did you ever wonder about your family roots, or how to generate a detailed Family History Tree of your ancestors?
+Or considered learning more about your ancestors?
 Well, the Seattle Genealogical Society is here to help.
-I have known about the Genealogical Society Library being located in Wallingford’s Good Shepherd Center but had never taken the time to visit or find out what it had to offer.
+I have known about the Genealogical Society Library being located in Wallingford’s Good Shepherd Center, but I had never taken the time to visit or find out what it had to offer.

-From the website, the Seattle Genealogical Society (SGS), founded in 1923 is an all-volunteer, non-profit educational organization devoted to their mission:
+From the website, the Seattle Genealogical Society (SGS), founded in 1923, is an all-volunteer, non-profit educational organization devoted to its mission:

 “The Seattle Genealogical Society empowers individuals to discover their family histories through education, collaboration, and preservation.
 You can visit us at the historic Good Shepherd Center in Seattle’s Wallingford Neighborhood, and via our many virtual events, from anywhere in the world.”

-To find out more about the library, I decided to visit and learn more about it.
+To find out more about the library, I decided to pay a visit.
 After making an appointment, I met with Kathy Weber, President of the Board, and Kathi, Library Director.
-They took the time to orient me to the library, also known as a “Family Search Affiliate Library” and explained that membership is not required and that resources are available to everyone.
-They currently have over 400 members and utilize ~100 volunteers to keep SGS, including the library operational.
-There are many types of volunteer opportunities depending on the individual’s interest including desk volunteers greeting guests to the library, facilitate periodic zoom meetings, maintain the ever-growing databases, preparing for e-news publications, etc.
+They took the time to orient me to the library, also known as a “Family Search Affiliate Library,” and explained that membership is not required—resources are available to everyone.
+They currently have over 400 members and utilize around 100 volunteers to keep SGS, including the library, operational.
+There are many types of volunteer opportunities depending on the individual’s interest, including desk volunteers greeting guests to the library, facilitating periodic Zoom meetings, maintaining the ever-growing databases, and preparing for e-news publications.

-The original library was located in Sand Point near Magnusen Park, but after ~20 years the collection had to be downsized when it was moved to the current location in 2020 at the Good Shepherd Center.
-Parts of the collection not relocated were moved to Seattle Public Library or other archive locations.
+The original library was located on Sand Point near Magnuson Park, but after 20 years, the collection had to be downsized in 2020, when it was moved to the current location at the Good Shepherd Center.
+Parts of the collection not relocated were moved to the Seattle Public Library or other archive locations.

-Kathi, the Library Director, explained how she started her examining her genealogy.
+Kathi explained how she started examining her genealogy.
 Back in 2006, she was researching her Utah family history and found out information about family members she didn’t know about.
-She started out as a Desk Volunteer in 2009 when the library was located in Sand Point, and has been with the society ever since.
+She started out as a desk volunteer in 2009 when the library was located in Sand Point, and has been with the society ever since.

 During my tour, Kathi and Kathy showed me a vast array of reference books covering many topics of genealogy.
 There is even a Family Surname Section.
-Although there are more reference books pertaining to the Pacific Northwest area, there is information about individuals from 49 states (unfortunately not Nevada), Canada, and even some of Europe for browsing.
+Although there are more reference books pertaining to the Pacific Northwest area, there is information about individuals from 49 states (unfortunately, not Nevada), Canada, and even some of Europe to browse through.

 SGS publishes a monthly newsletter, the SGS eNews!, with upcoming events and articles of interest to our community.
 Membership in SGS is not required to receive the eNews!
-Learn more and sign up to our e-mail list.
+Learn more and sign up for the e-mail list.

 Membership in SGS is open to anyone interested in the pursuit of genealogy and family history.
 Wherever your ancestors lived, you are welcome to join us.
 Seattle roots are not required!
 Read more about becoming a member of SGS.